rvernagus/Docs/mvc/controllers/areas.rst

 Summary
 -------
 Areas are a very useful tool for grouping semantically-related controllers and actions under a common parent folder.
 In this article, you learned how to set up your folder hierarchy to support ``Areas``, how to specify the ``[Area]`` attribute to denote a controller as belonging to a specified area, and how to define your routes with areas.
-Finally, you saw how to link between areas - including linking from outside to inside, and linking from inside to outside.